vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 One of OKD components is cluster monitoring, which uses Prometheus as a storage and query engine to ensure cluster problems could be easily detected by collecting metrics from its components.
-However some might find Prometheus to be too resource-hungry.
-You might have heard of [VictoriaMetrics](https://victoriametrics.com/) (or just VM), specificially designed to be high performant TSDB solution.
+However, some might find Prometheus to be too resource-hungry.
+You might have heard of [VictoriaMetrics](https://victoriametrics.com/) (or just VM), specifically designed to be high performant TSDB solution.

-In this blog post I'll describe how to install VictoriaMetrics on OKD using operator.
-In the second part we'll learn how to replace in-cluster Prometheus with our own VictoriaMetrics cluster.
+In this blog post, I'll describe how to install VictoriaMetrics on OKD using the operator.
+In the second the part we'll learn how to replace in-cluster Prometheus with our own VictoriaMetrics cluster.

 All manifests described in this blog post are available at https://github.com/vrutkovs/victoriametrics-okd/

 # Operators all the way down

 OKD 4 is a k8s distro built around the idea of operators.
-If you're not familiar with the concept, operator is an app, running in the cluster, which takes care of deploying and reconciling some child resources (called "operand"(s)).
-For instance, instead of `kubectl apply` or `helm install` you could write an app, which ensures necessary objects are created in the cluster, without describing them in YAML, but using your favourite programming language and k8s API.
+If you're not familiar with the concept, an operator is an app, running in the cluster, which takes care of deploying and reconciling some child resources (called "operand"(s)).
+For instance, instead of `kubectl apply` or `helm install` you could write an app, which ensures necessary objects are created in the cluster, without describing them in YAML, but using your favorite programming language and k8s API.
 Thus an operator is a k8s-native service, built to deploy and control user applications.

-The benefit of this approach is better control over the operand's lifecycle - the operator watches operand state and ensures changes are applied automatically and the operand is not being removed.
+The benefit of this approach is improved control over the operand's lifecycle - the operator watches the operand state and ensures changes are applied automatically and the operand is not being removed.
 This also allows complicated pre- or post-deploy hooks to be executed on update.

 # Installing VictoriaMetrics operator

-Operators can be bundled in container images, same as any other k8s apps.
+Operators can be bundled in container images, similar to any other k8s apps.
 [OperatorHub](https://operatorhub.io) is a primary source of community-built operators.
-Apart from hosting operator images, it also has [Operator Lifecycle Manager](https://olm.operatorframework.io/) utility, which allows listing, installing and updating operators easily.
+Apart from hosting operator images, it also has [Operator Lifecycle Manager](https://olm.operatorframework.io/) utility, which allows listing, installing, and updating operators easily.
 OKD comes with OperatorHub subscription and OLM out of the box.

 In OKD console you'll find "Operators" tab with OperatorHub subitem.
 It opens a list of available operators.
-Operators can be installed in a specific namespace, can be namespace-wide or cluster-wide.
+Operators can be installed in a specific namespace or cluster-wide.
 Different operator versions can be installed by selecting a channel (if available).
 OLM will ensure the operator is updated when a new version in the channel is posted.
-In VictoriaMetrics case, operator is usually cluster-wide (to scrape metrics from user apps in different namespaces).
+In VictoriaMetrics case, the operator is usually cluster-wide (to scrape metrics from user apps in different namespaces).

 Operators can be controlled by Custom Resourced.
 OLM outputs which CRs the operator is controlling in "Provided APIs" section.
 For VictoriaMetrics the easiest to start with would be `VMSingle`, describing a single node all-in-one VictoriaMetrics cluster.